SVRepair: Structured Visual Reasoning for Automated Program Repair: Related Works

 \subsection{Multimodal Code Generation}

-Multimodal large language models (MLLMs) code generation studies how to synthesize executable code or structured markup from visual inputs, and has advanced notably across several domains.
-In the web/UI setting, prior work develops image-to-HTML generation datasets and evaluations (e.g., Pix2Code~\cite{beltramelli2018pix2code}, WebSight~\cite{laurenccon2024unlocking}, Design2Code~\cite{si2403design2code}) and scales them up with larger webpage-to-code corpora (e.g., Web2Code~\cite{yun2024web2code}, WebCode2M~\cite{gui2025webcode2m}), while some methods incorporate layout-aware modeling to improve structural correctness.
+MLLM-based code generation studies how to synthesize executable code or structured markup from visual inputs.
+In the web/UI setting, prior work develops image-to-HTML generation datasets and evaluations (e.g., Pix2Code~\cite{beltramelli2018pix2code}, WebSight~\cite{laurenccon2024unlocking}, Design2Code~\cite{si2024design2code}) and scales them up with larger webpage-to-code corpora (e.g., Web2Code~\cite{yun2024web2code}, WebCode2M~\cite{gui2025webcode2m}), while some methods incorporate layout-aware modeling to improve structural correctness.
 In the chart and scientific-plot domain, benchmarks and datasets~\cite{wu2025plot2code, zhao2025chartcoder} evaluate both understanding and chart-to-code reproduction.
-Related efforts~\cite{wang2025mathcoder} extend to diagram-to-LaTex conversion and structured vector graphics generation, covering tasks such as converting scientific figures into LaTex code and producing SVG programs~\cite{yang2025omnisvg, rodriguez2025starvector} for icons and illustrations.
-More general-purpose benchmarks~\cite{li2024mmcode, zhang2025codev} further evaluate multimodal coding with visual inputs in algorithmic problem solving.
-Despite rapid progress, existing approaches remain largely task- and domain-specific and rely heavily on supervised fine-tuning, which is often insufficient to consistently guarantee both code executability and faithful visual--code alignment.
+Related efforts~\cite{wang2025mathcoder} extend to diagram-to-LaTeX conversion and structured vector graphics generation, covering tasks such as converting scientific figures into LaTeX code and producing SVG programs~\cite{yang2025omnisvg, rodriguez2025starvector} for icons and illustrations.
+General-purpose benchmarks~\cite{li2024mmcode, zhang2025codev} further evaluate multimodal coding with visual inputs in algorithmic problem solving.
+However, many methods remain task-specific and still struggle with both code executability and faithful visual--code alignment.